 Mount: Nikon DX | Elements/groups: 16/12 | Diaphragm blades: 7 | Autofocus: Ultrasonic (ring-type) | Stabilizer: 3.5-stops | Minimum focus distance: 0.5m | Maximum magnification: 0.22x | Filter thread: 72mm | Dimensions (WxL): 77x97mm | Weight: 565g

-When it comes to the actual zoom range of a ‘superzoom’ lens, it’s only natural to feel that bigger is better.
+When it comes to the actual zoom range of a ‘superzoom’ lens, it’s only natural to feel that bigger is better, and there are 18-300mm and even 16-300mm superzoom lenses with a longer zoom range than this one.
 However, stretching the envelope in both wide-angle coverage and telephoto reach can degrade image quality, with a lack of sharpness at full zoom, and heavy barrel distortion at the wide-angle end.
 Although the Nikon 18-200mm is beaten for zoom range by the Sigma 18-300mm and Tamron’s 16-300mm and 18-400mm lenses, as well as Nikon’s own 18-300mm zooms, it’s still our favourite.
 Three ED (Extra-low Dispersion) elements help to boost sharpness and contrast, while reducing colour fringing.
 The VR system has switchable Normal and Active modes and, unlike in competing Sigma and Tamron lenses, autofocus is based on a ring-type ultrasonic system.
 It’s quick and quiet, and enables the focus ring to remain stationery during autofocus, as well as offering full-time manual override.
 What this lens lacks in outright zoom range, it makes up for in handling and image quality.

 9. Tamron SP 90mm f/2.8 Di VC USD Macro